Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Structure in Data

 \subsection{Data as Coordinates in Space}

-We start by categorizing the mathematical structures of data, when data points are \textit{coordinates in space}\textemdash as shown in the top two rows of Figure~\ref{fig:data}, and described in detail below.
-We denote with $x$ a data point within a dataset $x_1, ..x_i, ..., x_N$, and drop its subscript $i$ for conciseness of notations.
+We start by categorizing the mathematical structures of data, when data points are \textit{coordinates in space}\textemdash as shown in Figure~\ref{fig:data-coord}, and described in detail below.
+We denote $x$ as a datapoint within a dataset $x_1, ..x_i, ..., x_N$, and drop its subscript $i$ for conciseness.

 \begin{DataPoint} \item \textbf{Point in Euclidean space}: This category of data points forms the basis of conventional machine learning and deep learning approaches.
-Card C1 (white) in Figure~\ref{fig:data} shows an example of a point in Euclidean space $\mathbb{R}^n$, which represents the dimensions of a flower from the Iris dataset \citep{fisher36lda}, where $n$ represents the number of features studied. \item \textbf{Point in manifold}: Adding a non-Euclidean geometry to the coordinate space, card C2 (orange) illustrates a data point on a manifold $M$, where the manifold is the sphere.
-For example, this data point can represent the geographic coordinates of a storm event, i.e., its location on the surface of the earth represented as a sphere. \item \textbf{Point in topological space}: Card C3 (purple) considers a data point that resides in a topological space $\Omega$, here corresponding to a node in a graph.
-An example in this category would be a data point representing a person in the graph of a social network, where edges represent social relationships.
+Card C1 (white) in Figure~\ref{fig:data} shows an example of a point in Euclidean space $\mathbb{R}^m$, which represents the dimensions of a flower from the Iris dataset \citep{fisher36lda}, where $n$ represents the number of features studied. \item \textbf{Point in manifold}: Adding a non-Euclidean geometry to the coordinate space, card C2 (orange) illustrates a data point on a manifold $M$, where the manifold is the sphere.
+For example, this data point can represent the geographic coordinates of a storm event, i.e., its location on the surface of the earth represented as a sphere. \item \textbf{Point in topological space}: Card C3 (light purple) considers a data point that resides in a topological space $\Omega$, here corresponding to a node in a graph. {An example in this category would be a data point representing an atom in the graph of a molecule, in which edges represent the bounds between the atoms.}

 \nonindentedDataPoint{{{The next three data categories add a group action to the data spaces mentioned above.}}}